filrak/vsf/rfc/api-client.md

 # API Client package

 Vue Storefront API client is a client-side micro-application built to consume Vue Storefront API.
-It provides a friendly abstraction layer over network calls and their params to make them easier to consume by other applications.
-It gets the data from Vue Storefront API and relies on this layer (or something in exchange of it) to work. **It's a standalone package that can be used in any JavaScript project.**.
+It provides a friendly abstraction layer over network calls and their params to make them easier to consume by other applications.  **It's a standalone package that can be used in any JavaScript project.**.

 You can think about API client as enhanced data resolever from 1.x.
 API Client will be consumed by VS modules.